-This is done by ensuring the tone and style of a company is replicated in the new material, even if the words aren’t exactly copied.
-Copywriters will look to maintain a quirky, serious or witty tone, depending on the company style, and will look to use similar words or phrases to those associated with the brand as a whole.
+This is done by ensuring that the tone and style of a company is replicated in the new material, even if the words aren’t exactly copied.
+Copywriters will look to maintain a quirky, serious or witty tone, depending on the brand guidelines, and will look to use similar words or phrases to those associated with the brand as a whole.
 This way the brand identity is preserved and won’t fall victim to mistranslated messages that may harm the business more.

-When looking for copywriters to transcreate a campaign it is best to outsource.
-Even if an in-house employee knows the language and culture of the new target market, they may make some kind of mistake.
-By outsourcing the transcreation process a business can make the most of the cultural familiarity the new copywriter will have with the desired destination.
+When looking for copywriters to transcreate a campaign, it is best to outsource.
+Even if an in-house employee knows the language and culture of the new target market, they might make some mistakes.
+By outsourcing the transcreation process, a business can make the most of the cultural familiarity the new copywriter will have.
 This method is also cost-effective.

-As soon as a company knows they need to transcreate they should start researching.
+As soon as a company knows they need to transcreate, they should start researching.
 The sooner a business manages to discuss what defines their brand, the sooner a copywriter can start to create the perfect transcreated content.
-Be sure to focus on customer-facing content first, as first-impressions matter.
-Also, remember that transcreation can take longer than simple translation due to the deeper involvement required.
+Be sure to focus on customer-facing content first, as first impressions matter.

 The process may seem more time-consuming and convoluted than the traditional method of translation, but the results are worth the extra effort.